Generalized Riesz Products on the Bohr compactification of $\R$: Proof of the main result (Theorem ).

-which yields by Bourgain criterion that $\mu$ is singular with respect to Haar measure and completes the proof. \end{proof} \begin{rem}The fundamental argument in the proof above is based on Lemma \ref{Fejer} and therefore strongly depended on the assumption that along subsequence the positive real numbers $\big(h_m, (s_{m,p_m-1})\big)$ are linearly independent over the rationals.
-We argue that in the general case, one may use the methods of Bourgain \cite{Bourgain}, Klemes-Reinhold \cite{Klemes}, Klemes \cite{Klemes} and el Abdalaoui \cite{elabdaletds} to establish the singularity of a large class of generalized Riesz products on $\bR$.
-In particular, the case when $(p_m)$ is bounded.
-In the forthcoming paper, we will show how to extend a classical results from the torus and real line setting to the generalized Riesz products on the Bohr compactification of $\R$. \end{rem}
+and set $n_{k+1}=m$.
+This implies that the inequality \eqref{geometric} holds which finish the proof of the theorem. \end{proof} \begin{rem}The argument in the above proof strongly depends on the assumption that along subsequence the set of positive real numbers $\big\{h_m,s_{m,0},\cdots,s_{m,p_m-1},~~~~m\geq 1\big\}$ is linearly independent over the rationales.
+In the general case, one may use the methods of \cite{Bourgain}, \cite{Klemes}, \cite{Klemes-Reinhold} and \cite{elabdaletds} to establish the singularity of a large class of generalized Riesz products on $\bR$, in particular when $(p_m)$ is bounded.
+In a forthcoming paper, we will see how to extend classical results from the torus and real line settings to the Riesz products on $\bR$. \end{rem}